thechargedneutron/thechargedneutron.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hello All!
-I'm currently a Senior undergraduate at Indian Institute of Technology Bombay, majoring in Electrical Engineering with a minor in Computer Science.
+I'm currently a Senior Undergraduate at Indian Institute of Technology Bombay, majoring in Electrical Engineering with a minor in Computer Science.
 Throughout my stay in the campus, I have strived to explore as many dimensions as possible.
 I made numerous friends and lost a few as well.
-I went to places all around the 'city of dreams'.
-Also blessed to have experienced Singapore and Japan during my sophomore and junior years, respectively.
+I went to places all around the 'City of Dreams'.
+Also, blessed to have experienced Singapore and Japan during my sophomore and junior years, respectively.
 I have actively participated in various activities in the institute.
 I always keep myself engrossed in activites that interests me.</p>

 <p>I am extremely fascinated by Augmented Reality and its potential to transform the world around us.
 I have been trying to explore this area of research and development.
 Apart from this, I am also keen to explore more of Computer Architecture, Computer Vision and Signal Processing.
-I have always felt that Inter-disciplanary research will lead us to marvellous technical innovations.
-As part of my curriculum, I have acquired various technical skills and knowledge with great practical potential.
+I have always felt that inter-disciplanary research will lead us to marvellous technical innovations.
+As a part of my curriculum, I have acquired various technical skills and knowledge with great practical potential.
 On similar lines, I have applied these understanding of the subjects in my internships.</p>

-<p>To know more of what I do, check my blog, projects or Resume.</p>
+<p>To know more of what I do, check my <a href="{{ site.url }}/blog">Blog</a> , <a href="{{ site.url }}/projects">Projects</a> or <a href="{{ site.url }}/cv.pdf">Resume</a>.</p>

 <!-- <h2>Skills</h2>